We Deal in Lead A Weird West Gunslinger Adventure Game

 Sacrifice means something different to everyone, but simply: faced with two outcomes, you choose advancing your Quest at a cost to your Order.

-This cost could be tangible (the loss of a gun or a Gunslinger’s death) or abstract (betraying the Order’s trust or crossing a moral line).
+This cost could be tangible (losing a gun or a Gunslinger dying) or abstract (betraying the Order’s trust or crossing a moral line).

 Sacrifice can result in a permanently broken Order but can also lead to a major Quest revelation or even fulfilment.
 Be sure to discuss this collectively, especially if the activity involves another player.